getgrav/grav-learn/pages/03.themes/02.theme-tutorial/docs.md

 ## Step 4 - Base Template

-As you know from the [previous chapter](../theme-basics), each item of content in Grav has a particular filename, e.g. `default.md`, which instructs the Grav to look for a rendering Twig template called `default.html.twig`.
+As you know from the [previous chapter](../theme-basics), each item of content in Grav has a particular filename, e.g. `default.md`, which instructs Grav to look for a rendering Twig template called `default.html.twig`.
 It is possible to put everything you need to display a page in this one file, and it would work fine.
 However, there is a better solution.

 Utilizing the Twig [Extends](http://twig.sensiolabs.org/doc/tags/extends.html) tag you can define a base layout with [blocks](http://twig.sensiolabs.org/doc/tags/block.html) that you define.
 This enables any twig template to **extend** the base template, and provides definitions for any **block** defined in the base.
 So look at the `templates/default.html.twig` file and examine its content: